 “I’m taking your word for it.
 But I’ll promise you that not everyone will.”

-“ as small as three thousandths.
+“That’s true and also the problem This model will help you see why it’s overlooked.
+The public doesn’t use fractions as small as three thousandths.
 This is Zev’s demonstration.
 Over the last century, about twenty percent of the Nobel Prizes have gone to Jews.
 See this food coloring.
 I’ll use it one drop at a time.
 Each drip will represent twenty percent of the Nobel Prizes of the last century.
 I’ll put this teaspoon of water into this tablespoon to make room for one drip.”
 It’s tricky to get just one drip.
 But he did.
 The tablespoon of water turned dark blue.

 “The fifteen million people in this tablespoon own twenty percent of the Nobel prizes.
 This half-gallon pitcher represents the six billion in the rest of the world.
 I’ll put eighty percent of the Nobel prizes into the rest of the world.”
 Jack squeezed four drops of blue food coloring into the pitcher.
 It turned hazy.